ketankartoza/bims-website/docs/src/user/guide/index.md

 # User guide
 <!-- Narrative Instructions on how to use the product/platform -->

 Welcome to the BIMS user guide.
 In this section of the documentation, we aim to show users how to utilise the platform effectively, customise their profiles and so forth.
+This guide aims to provide details on key aspects of FBIS and expand on its functionality.
+It is accompanied by a series of video clips that demonstrate various workflows that users are likely to need (a short video tutorial series is available ([here](https://www.youtube.com/playlist?list=PLSbcS_PS6gw3Kl9s1OU_aLy27zCL1wfdU))).

 Here is a brief overview of the content provided here:

 * **[Key Concepts:](key-concepts.md)** This section explains some of the key concepts of the platform.
 * **[Registering:](registering.md)** This page will show you how to register on the platform and then how to log in.